koorikla/local-argocd/readme.md

-# Walkthrough of Kubernetes and ArgoCD functionality
+# Walkthrough of k8s and ArgoCD functionality

  - Creates local k8s cluster into Docker (kind)
  - Deploys ArgoCD operator into it